 There is little “listening” at this point.
 You are still “speaking.”
 And visualize it as such.

 I suggest at least two weeks here, giving it out to God as it comes.
-Many say they give their lives to Christ; you will find there is a lot you have kept.
+Many say they give their lives to Christ.
+But you will find there is a lot you have kept.

-The next phase of Contemplative Prayer is fast or slow for some.
+The next phase of Prayer of Quite is fast or slow for some.

 Take stock of your body, and give up those things God brings to mind.